jangjiyu/media-morph-with-bullmq/README.md

 ## Description

-This project is a NestJS server that converts images and videos to different formats and resizes them.
-It is implemented with an MVC structure using NestJS server and HTML, CSS, and JavaScript.
+This project is a [NestJS](https://docs.nestjs.com/) server designed to convert and resize images and videos into different formats.
+It follows an MVC structure using a NestJS server, along with HTML, CSS, and JavaScript.
+To reduce server load, [BullMQ](https://docs.nestjs.com/techniques/queues) is used to handle image and video conversion and resizing tasks in the background.

 ## Installation